-7. U. T. Medical Branch - Galveston - Remodeling of John Sealy Hospital (Old Building) - Remodeling R. Waverley Smith Pavilion (Project No. 601-667): Request for Project Authorization; Preparation of Final Plans; Authorization to Advertise for Bids and Executive Committee to Award Contracts; and Appropriation Therefor.--

-The Office of the Chancellor concurs with the recommendation of President James that the U. T. Board of Regents:

 - a.
-Authorize a project for Remodeling R. Waverley Smith Pavilion as a phase of the continuing Remodeling of John Sealy Hospital (Old Building) at the U. T. Medical Branch Galveston at an estimated total project cost of \$7,500,000 - b.
-Authorize the Project Architect for Remodeling John Sealy Hospital, Page Southerland Page, Houston, Texas, to prepare final plans and specifications - c.
-Authorize the Office of Facilities Planning and Construction to advertise for bids upon completion of final review - d.
-Authorize the Executive Committee to award all contracts associated with this project within the authorized total project cost - e.
-Appropriate \$7,500,000 from The Sealy & Smith Foundation grant funds for total project funding.
+The Hyperbaric Facility, presently located in an old warehouse building, will be relocated to the New Emergency Department and Trauma Center Facility. - b.
+The incinerator and trash collection facility will have to be relocated. - c.
+The seventy-five year old Physical Plant Building, previously scheduled for demolition, will be removed. - d.
+Numerous underground utilities located within the site will be relocated. - e.
+The laundry facility will be demolished. - f.
+The Physical Plant Laborer Building will be demolished and a new facility built at another location. - 7.
+U. T. Medical Branch Galveston Remodeling of John Sealy Hospital (Old Building) - Remodeling R. Waverley Smith Pavilion (Project No. 601-667): Authorization for Project; Authorization to Prepare Final Plans; Authorization to Advertise for Bids and Executive Committee to Award Contracts; and Appropriation Therefor.--The Board, upon recommendation of the Health Affairs and Buildings and Grounds Committees: - a.
+Authorized a project for remodeling R. Waverley Smith Pavilion as a phase of the continuing Remodeling of John Sealy Hospital (Old Building) at The University of Texas Medical Branch at Galveston at an estimated total project cost of \$7,500,000 - b.
+Authorized the Project Architect for Remodeling John Sealy Hospital, Page Southerland Page, Houston, Texas, to prepare final plans and specifications - c.
+Authorized the Office of Facilities Planning and Construction to advertise for bids upon completion of final review - d.
+Authorized the Executive Committee to award all contracts associated with this project within the authorized total project cost - e.
+Appropriated \$7,500,000 from The Sealy & Smith Foundation grant funds for total project funding.